arturictus/easy_serializer/README.md

 **Caching the serialized object:**

-Serialization will happen only once and the result hash will be stored in the cache.
+Serialization will happen only once and the resulting hash will be stored in the cache.

 ```ruby
 class UserSerializer < EasySerializer::Base